junxit/us-congress-bills-114/metadata.md

 - 2015-11-16 — Placed on the Union Calendar, Calendar No. 259.
 - 2015-11-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 114-311, Part II.
 - 2015-11-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 114-311, Part II.
+- 2015-11-17 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.